unicef/publicgoods-toolkit/adoptability.md

 Most open source software systems come with at least some documentation -- that is, documentation that is officially maintained by the project itself and published together with the software.
-Such documentation is actually a [DPG requirement](https://digitalpublicgoods.net/standard/).
+Such documentation is actually a [DPG requirement](https://digitalpublicgoods.net/standard; see [MOSIP](https://docs.mosip.io/platform/architecture/data-architecture) for a good documentation example).
 In many cases, there is also a wealth of scattered and heterogeneous third-party documentation: "HOWTO" blog posts, answers posted on sites like [Stack Overflow](https://stackoverflow.com/), etc.